- Giblets from turkey (not including the liver)

 Yield: 12 servings

-Recipe courtesy Nigella Lawson from Nigella's Christmas Kitchen, 2007
+Recipe courtesy of Nigella Lawson from Nigella's Christmas Kitchen, 2007